GT269/DeepFavored/README.md

             "nSL",
             "DiHH"
         ],
-        "favMutNum": 10000,
-        "hitchNeutMutNum": 200000,
-        "ordNeutMutNum": 200000
-    },
+        "favMutNum": 10000, #The number of favored mutations "hitchNeutMutNum": 200000, #The number of hitchhiking neutral mutations "ordNeutMutNum": 200000 #The number of ordinary neutral mutations },
-    "trainParamDict": { #Hyper parameters for training DeepFavored "batch_size": 32, #Number of the mutations in each batch for mini-batch training "early_stop_epochs": 15,
+    "trainParamDict": { #Hyper parameters for training DeepFavored "batch_size": 32, #Number of the mutations in each batch for mini-batch training "early_stop_epochs": 15, #Number of epochs to stop training if no improvement in loss occurs "epochs": 100, #Max number of epochs to continue training "hidden_batchnorm": true,
-        "epochs": 100,
-        "hidden_batchnorm": true,
         "hidden_dropout": 0,
         "l1_coef": 0,
         "l2_coef": 0,
         "loss_func": "BinaryCrossentropy",
-        "lr": 0.01,
+        "lr": 0.01, #learning rate
-        "optimizer_H": "Adadelta",
-        "optimizer_O": "Adam",
-        "reduce_lr_epochs": 10,
-        "init":"glorot_uniform"
+        "optimizer_H": "Adadelta", #Optimization method for the 'H' classifier "optimizer_O": "Adam", #Optimization method for the 'H' classifier "reduce_lr_epochs": 10, #Number of epochs to reduce learning rate if no improvement in loss occurs "init":"glorot_uniform" #Initialization method for weights
     }
 }
 ```

 ##### Content of training data directory:
 1. Directory hierarchy.
-The following files and directories must be in a single directory, the path to which will be passed to *DeepFavored.py train* using the flag --trainData.
+The following files and directories must be in a single directory, the path to which will be passed to *DeepFavored.py train* using the flag *--trainData*.
      >     favored_mutations/
      >         exampleFile1.tsv
      >         exampleFile2.tsv